Flames pour from section of Superdome roof in New Orleans - KVIA

 Flames pour from section of Superdome roof in New Orleans

-NEW ORLEANS (AP) — Smoke and flames have shot fom part of the roof at New Orleans’ Superdome as crews worked to clean and prepare the sporting and entertainment arena for painting.
-The New Orleans Fire Department says it responded to a fire about 1 p.m.
-Tuesday on the roof.
-A short time later it appeared under control.
-Crews have been power washing the roof to prepare it to be painted.
-A Superdome management official, Doug Thornton, told The Times Picayune/The New Orleans Advocate the fire broke out in a section of roof called the gutter tub.
-New Orleans emergency officials said on Twitter that one person was taken to the hospital with minor burns.
+NEW ORLEANS (AP) — Smoke and flames have shot fom the side of the Superdome roof as crews worked to clean and prepare the New Orleans sports and entertainment arena for painting.
+The New Orleans Fire Department says it responded to a fire on the building’s roof shortly before 1 p.m.
+Tuesday.
+A short time later it appeared to be under control.
+Crews were power washing the roof this week to prepare it to be painted.
+An executive for the Superdome management, ASM Global vice presidenct of stadiums Doug Thornton, told The Times Picayune/The New Orleans Advocate the fire broke out in a section of roofing called the gutter tub.
+There were no immediate reports of any injuries